History of Uruguay: Militarism and modernization, 1875–1890

 The eclectic-style General Artigas railway station was inaugurated in 1897 and has served as Montevideo's main station ever since.

 With the passing of the "General Law of Railway Routes", the railway network was regulated and expanded, with the formation of the first companies with British capital.
 The railways converged in Montevideo, which made it possible to transport raw materials and manufactured products to the country's main port, as well as enabling the faster movement of troops to any part of the territory in the event of an armed uprising.
-In addition, the telegraph line was expanded throughout the country.
+The telegraph line was also expanded throughout the country.

 In 1879, the Civil Status Registry was created for the registration of births, marriages and deaths, which until then was in charge of the Catholic Church.
 That year, the existing vicariate in the country was promoted to the Diocese of Montevideo on 13 July 1878 by Pope Leo XIII and Jacinto Vera was appointed as the first bishop of Montevideo.

 Isla de Flores served as a lazaretto for thousands of immigrants to complete quarantines before entering the country.

-During the militarism the arrival of a large number of European immigrants that had begun after the Civil War continued.
-It led to the creation of large Italian Uruguayan and Spanish Uruguayan communities that heavily influenced the culture and demographics of the country.
-Within a few decades, the population of Uruguay doubled and Montevideo's tripled as most of the recent immigrants settled there.
-The number of immigrants rose from 48 percent of the population in 1860 to 68 percent in 1868.
-In the 1870s, a further 100,000 Europeans arrived, so that, by 1879, about 438,000 people were living in Uruguay, a quarter of them in Montevideo.
-Due to immigration, Uruguay's population reached one million in the early 20th century.
+During the Militarism period, the influx of European immigrants that had begun in the aftermath of the Civil War continued at a sustained pace.
+This large-scale migration contributed to the consolidation of sizable Italian Uruguayan and Spanish Uruguayan communities, which played a significant role in shaping the country’s cultural identity and demographic composition.
+Within a few decades, Uruguay’s population doubled, while Montevideo’s population tripled, as the majority of newcomers settled in the capital.
+The share of immigrants increased from 48% of the population in 1860 to 68% in 1868.
+Throughout the 1870s, a further 100,000 Europeans arrived, bringing the country’s population to approximately 438,000 inhabitants by 1879, with around one quarter residing in Montevideo.
+Sustained immigration contributed to Uruguay reaching a population of one million inhabitants in the early 20th century.